malonaz/tesselation_puzzle_solver/readme.md

-Tools needed to be installed for development environment:
+Tools / Dependencies needed to be installed for development environment:

 - `g++`
 - `gcov`